The Iron industry era : 1840 to 1877

-Tyneside mourned the loss of noted Gateshead songwriter, Joe Wilson (born 1841), whose compositions included Keep yer feet still Geordie Hinny.
+Tyneside mourns the loss of noted Gateshead songwriter, Joe Wilson (born 1841), whose compositions included Keep yer feet still Geordie Hinny.

 1875 – Dorman Long

 Arthur Dorman and Albert de Lande Long establish an iron works on Teesside, initially specialising in the manufacture of bars and angles for ships.
 The firm will play a part in converting Teesside’s iron works to steel-making.
 Meanwhile Bolckow and Vaughan open a Bessemer steel plant at Eston helping Middlesbrough compete with Sheffield.
 High grade iron ore has to be imported from Spain as local ore is unsuitable.
 In 1877 a new process (the Gilchrist process) for making steel will facilitate the use of Cleveland ore from 1879.

 1876 – Swing Bridge